c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 |review_level|	character|	Level of review the data has undergone.
 The data might be raw (preliminary) or revised (reviewed by someone).|
 |year|	integer|	Calendar year when the seismic event occurred.|

-We have a total of 11 variables and 12k registries
+🔍 We have a total of 11 variables and 12k observations.

-## 2. Data Exploration:
+## 2. Data Exploration

+### 2.1 Data Quality Assessment:

 Let's begin by exploring the contents of each variable and, in general, evaluate the following:
-> * Data completeness
+* Data completeness
-> * Data cleanliness
+* Data cleanliness
-> * Data types
+* Data types
-> * Remove duplicate rows
+* Remove duplicate rows
-> * Find missing/NA values
+* Find missing/NA values
-> * Check for any possible anomaly
+* Check for any possible anomaly

-This will also allow us to get a better understanding of the dataset
+This will also allow us to get a better understanding of the dataset.

 First, count the values for each field and some statistics for numerical columns: